Valley View Center: Current status and future plans

 Beginning in 2011, the North Dallas Chamber of Commerce became involved in an effort to coordinate the redevelopment of the mall and the surrounding area.
 In April 2012, then-new owners Beck Ventures announced a $2 billion redevelopment plan for the mall & surrounding property.
 It was dubbed "Dallas Midtown," including retail, luxury condominiums, and a "five-star" hotel that was to be designed and operated by hotel impresario Paul Ruffino and his company Hospitality Management Services.
 To fill vacant spaces, storefronts were soon converted into artist studios and a gallery, which remain in place as of June 2018.
 A mercado was set to be constructed in cooperation with a local Spanish-language radio station, and multiple food court restaurants were to become home to test kitchens for local food trucks.
 Since 2012 however, various problems arose that have prevented much of the redevelopment plans from being carried out.
 The second floor of El Mercado was closed in May 2014.

 Upon starting the demolition from the Macy's store end, it abruptly stopped as it was said further demolition would impact utilities in some of the other remaining stores.
 With this delay, approximately $36 million in tax incentives from the City of Dallas were rescinded when Beck Ventures failed to raze the original mall site in its entirety by the end of June 2016, as first planned.
 A later proposal in 2017 by Beck Ventures of $50 million in new incentives was rejected by the Dallas City Council.

 By early 2017, El Mercado was closed in its entirety.

 In September 2017, 100 acres of the original mall site was proposed in a joint venture to be the location for Amazon HQ2.

+As of May, 2023, demolition was completed of the mall.

 Honors and awards

-In November 2007, the International Council of Shopping Centers presented a Maxi award in the Community Relations category to Valley View Center for work with the Texas Council of Girls Scouts.
+In November 2007, the International Council of Shopping Centers presented a Maxi award in the Community Relations category to Valley View Center for work with the Texas Council of Girl Scouts.